Copyright 2018. Asian Pacific Islander Caucus. All Rights Reserved.

 ASIAN & PACIFIC ISLANDER CAUCUS FOR PUBLIC HEALTH

-The Asian & Pacific Islander Caucus (APIC) for Public Health is pleased to announce the recipient of the inaugural Robert Wood Johnson Foundation (RWJF) –Award for Health Equity presented by APIC.
-This seven-year awards program recognizes individuals or teams of two individuals who successfully implemented a systems change approach to reduce health disparities within the past two years.
+Encino, California — The Asian & Pacific Islander Caucus (APIC) for Public Health is pleased to announce the recipient of the second annual Robert Wood Johnson Foundation (RWJF) –Award for Health Equity presented by APIC.
+This seven-year awards program recognizes individuals or teams of two individuals who successfully implemented a systems-change approach to advance health equity within the past two years.

-APIC will award a $3,000 unrestricted prize to DJ Ida, PhD, Executive Director of the National Asian American Pacific Islander Mental Health Association (NAAPIMHA), to be presented at the 2016 APIC Awards Ceremony during the 144th Annual American Public Health Association Meeting and Exposition, on October 31, 2016, in Denver, CO.
+APIC awarded a $3,000 unrestricted prize to Rogene Gee Calvert, co-founder of the Asian American Health Coalition/Hope Clinic (a Federally Qualified Health Center), at the 2017 APIC Awards Ceremony during the 145th Annual American Public Health Association Meeting and Expo on November 6, 2017, in Atlanta, GA.